NakhlehLab/MaCroDNA/BE_data_analysis/README.md

 Run the following command:
 `python aggregate_macrodna.py`

 The outputs are saved in `tgt_dir` directory.
-For each biopsy, the copy number profiles are saved into CSV files named as `<biopsy name>_dna.csv`, and the gene expression profiles of the paired cells are saved in CSV files named as `<biopsy name>_rna.csv`
+For each biopsy, the copy number profiles are saved into CSV files named `<biopsy name>_dna.csv`, and the gene expression profiles of the paired cells are saved in CSV files named `<biopsy name>_rna.csv`

 ## Running phylosignal R package